Not sure whether to go for a humane Mouse trap or a standard snap trap?

 As soon as a mouse steps on the trigger (loaded with some of the best mouse bait), the jaw slams down.
 Hopefully, catching the mouse, breaking its back or neck.

 If you want a quick kill then snap traps are what you should go for.

 Humane Mouse Trap

-Once you have caught the Mouse you will then need to release it back into the wild (far away from your home!)
+Once you have caught the mouse, you need to release it back into the wild (far away from your home!)

 The design is simple.
-Humane Mouse traps are usually rectangle and plastic.
-The idea is that the Mouse is attracted by the Mouse bait and strolls through the door.
+Humane mouse traps are usually rectangular and plastic.
+The idea is that the mouse is attracted by the mouse bait and strolls through the door.

-It is your job to release the Mouse back in the wild without the Mouse being hurt.
+It is your job to release the mouse back into the wild without the mouse being hurt.